inode65/Debian-Install/Readme.md

 chsh -s /bin/zsh
 ```

-### for git you can use your git account details  in your home directory
+### For git you can use your git account details in your home directory
 ```bash
 git config --global user.name "USERNAME" git config --global user.email "EMAIL@xxxxxxxx"